Bring back our Wild Words! Put nature words back into the Oxford Junior Dictionary

 Nearly 50 nature words have gone, watch the film and check them all out.

 We need nature words back!
 We need children to UNDERSTAND nature.
 We need kids to love nature.
 AND NATURE NEEDS KIDS.
 This is our message to The Oxford Junior Dictionary.

 We are the The Wild Network.
 We are a people-powered movement of thousands of organisations and individuals who believe in a free-range, outdoor childhood and the benefits of time spent outside: Wild Time.

 But what hope have we got if we lose the language of nature?
 What chance is there if wild words become extinct?
 Kids need to know what to call those things out there, you know, the plants and the trees.
 And Parsnips.
 They might even grow to like them, one day!

 Join us.
 Sign the petition, pass it on to parents, friends and schools and clubs.
 Then please hop over to our website and join our campaign for #wildtime at projectwildthing.com

 See you outside!

-The Wild Network needs your help with “Oxford University Press: Bring back our Wild Words!
+Natalie Johnson needs your help with “Oxford University Press: Bring back our Wild Words!
 Put nature words back into the Oxford Junior Dictionary”.
-Join The Wild and 906 supporters today.
+Join Natalie and 902 supporters today.